 Always take everything you read (including what I write) with a grain of salt, and remember what Bruce Lee said: “Adapt what is useful, reject what is useless, and add what is specifically your own.”

 That’s the philosophy I’ve used so far in my career, and it’s served me well.
 I listen to the “experts,” but change their advice to suit my style.
 With all that in mind, read on to find out some of the ways you can find freelance writing gigs without resorting to the content mills or bidding sites.
-Today I discuss the job boards; stay tuned for a post on cold and warm pitching.
+This post discusses job boards; be sure to also check out the posts on cold pitching and warm pitching.

 How to use job boards to find (good) freelance writing gigs